Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

-Guitar player beginner common questions learning
+Beginner guitar player common questions inspiration

 Have you left it too late to learn guitar?
 What are the biggest practice mistakes to avoid?
-And what one tip would help you learn to play guitar better, faster?
+And what one tip would help you learn to play guitar better faster?

-I asked 7 of my guitar student tribe 5 burning questions about their playing journey to share with you.
-So if you’re having a down day feeling unconfident or uninspired, pick yourself up by hearing from some of your fellow guitar players about how they’re finding learning guitar so far.
+So, if you’re having a down day feeling unconfident or uninspired, pick yourself up by hearing from some of your fellow guitar players about how they’re finding learning guitar so far.

 Dave H